pbredenberg/lemppress/README.md

 # LEMPDash
 Version 0.0.4

 LEMPDash is a command line tool to help streamline a [LEMP](https://lemp.io/) stack web hosting environment.
-Includes nginx server block and mysql database creation, backup, destruction, etc.
+Includes nginx server block and mysql/mariadb database creation, backup, destruction, etc.

 This tool is comprised of various shell scripts and ideas collected from around the web, arbitration given as neccessary.